NetSPI/PowerUpSQL/README.md

 ### Primary Attack Functions

-These are the functions used to quickly dump databse information, audit for common vulnerabilities, and attempt to obtain sysadmin privileges.
+These are the functions used to quickly dump database information, audit for common vulnerabilities, and attempt to obtain sysadmin privileges.

 |Function Name                 |Description |
 |:-----------------------------|:-----------|